Rock and gravel reservoir types pondless waterfalls can only be cleaned by hand

-Ultimate pondless waterfalls are very different than the common rock and gravel reservoir type pondless waterfalls seen everywhere online.
+Russell Pondless Systems™ Ultimate EASY to CLEAN pondless waterfalls are very different than the common rock and gravel reservoir type pondless waterfalls seen everywhere online.

-Ultimate pondless waterfalls are specifically designed to be easy to clean.
+Russell Pondless Systems™ Ultimate EASY to CLEAN pondless waterfalls are specifically designed to be easy to clean.

 Simple, Quick, and Easy Instructions

-Cleaning and maintaining an Ultimate Pondless Waterfall is Easy!
+Ultimate EASY to CLEAN Pondless Waterfall is Super Easy!

 No Fuss, No Muss, No Mess,